Ludwig Scotty: Post-Presidency and legacy

 Ludwig Scotty remained a member of the Parliament of Nauru, following the no confidence defeat in Parliament of his Administration in 2007.
 Coming as it did only a few months after the landslide victory of his supporters at the polls in August 2007, his relinquishing of office so soon afterwards can be seen in terms of an element of promise and expectations unfilled.

-It remained to be seen whether Scotty, who turned 60 in 2008, and whose Administration was replaced by a ministerial team several of whom were many years his junior, would in the future seek a further term of office as president.
-His second Administration of 2004 - 2007, however, is increasingly regarded by some observers as one which was characterized by relative stability for the Republic of Nauru in contrast with the political upheavals and crises which occurred before and after this Administration.
-It also arguably represented a period when the Nauru electorate and their representatives were appearing to come to terms with being educated into the perceived need for economic austerity measures and the disciplines which coincided with them, and into a broader reflection on improvements in political culture.
-In the earlier part of 2008, somewhat of an oblique compliment was being paid to constitutional review process identified with Scotty when both Government and Opposition were claiming it as part of their legacy.
+Scotty’s second administration (2004–2007) was noted by some commentators as a period of relative political stability compared to the upheavals that preceded and followed it.
+During this time, policies associated with economic austerity were implemented.
+In early 2008, both government and opposition figures referred to the constitutional review process initiated under Scotty as part of their political legacy.

 In April 2008 Scotty stood again for the Parliament of Nauru and was reelected to serve as a Member.

 In March 2010 former President Scotty intervened the constitutional reform debate.
 Mr Scotty doubted whether changes proposed by the current Government of Nauru commanded popular support.